Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 The Deck Lovedale Dog Rules

-Just make sure you follow the rules, and your dog may receive a treat
+Just make sure you follow the rules, and your dog may receive a treat!

 Another great spot to stop by is the Lovedale Smokehouse Cafe and Deli.
-Dine in at the cafe in the outdoor dining area or picnic tables opposite, with water bowls also provided and a stick library.
+Dine in at the cafe in the outdoor dining area or picnic tables opposite, with water bowls provided for pups and a stick library.
 Or pick up some supplies for your own picnic.
 Among their huge range of products they stock dog treats including doggy donuts and pupcakes.

 Lovedale Smokehouse Dog Library